15 min read

 export default App;

 This would result in a high-performance select component, with 100 options.
-We'll use the same code to generate a large list of items to include in the select.
+We'll use the same code to generate a large and long list of items to include in the select.

-The following two gifs compare the performance of a select with 100 options to that of 10,000 options:
+The following two gifs compare the performance of a React-select dropdown with 100 options to that of 10,000 options:

 React select 100 options React select 10,000 options